Operator algebras generated by left invertibles: Introduction

 \end{thmx} This result has several applications.
 First, it gives an analytic model for representing $T$ in the sense that $T$ is unitarily equivalent to $M_z$ on a reproducing kernel Hilbert space of analytic functions.
 This further furnishes our description of $\A_T$ as ``compacts plus Laurent series''.
 It also provides us with a decomposition theorem.
 If $T$ is an isometry, the Wold decomposition lets us decompose $T$ into a direct sum of Fredholm index $-1$ isometries (and a unitary).
 A corollary of Theorem A is that we cannot reduce our study to the case where the Fredholm index of $T$ is $-1$.
 Rather, $T \sim \oplus T_j$ where each $T_j$ are strongly irreducible operators - operators that are analogous to Jordan blocks in $\BH$.

 Theorem A also allows us to analyze the isomorphism classes of $\A_T$ in the case when the Fredholm index of $T$ is $-1$.
-In Section Four, we focus on the case when the index of $T$ is $-1$.
+This is carried out in Section Four.
 Here, we determine the conditions for two such algebras to be isomorphic, establishing our main theorem.
 It gives a rather rigid structure on bounded isomorphisms between the algebras $\A_T$:

 \begin{thmx} Let $T_i$, $i=1,2$ be left invertibles (analytic with Fredholm index $-1$) and $\A_i = \A_{T_i}$.
 Suppose that $\phi:\A_1 \rightarrow \A_2$ a bounded isomorphism.
 Then there exists some invertible $V \in \BH$ such that $\phi(A) = V A V^{-1}$ for all $A \in \A_1$. \end{thmx} In particular, this theorem shows that all bounded isomorphisms are completely bounded, and reduces the isomorphism problem to a similarity orbit problem.
 We remark that the problem of finding the similarity orbit of Cowen-Douglas operators is classic.
 Using the results of Jiang and others on $K_0$ groups of strongly irreducible operators, we complete the classification in this case.
-We also analyze the similarity orbit via associated reproducing kernel Hilbert spaces.

 We conclude Section Four by investigating a class of illustrative examples arising from the theory of subnormal operators.
 If $S$ is a subnormal operator, we let $N = mne(S)$ denote the minimal normal extension of $S$, and $\sigma_{ap}(S)$ denote the approximate point spectrum of $S$.
 We show that in this class, $\A_S$ can be described by the heuristic of compact perturbations of Toeplitz operators with Laurent series: